Lucy-Family-Institute/presqt/docs/api_endpoints.rst

     :statuscode 200: ``Download`` has finished successfully
     :statuscode 202: ``Download`` is being processed on the server
     :statuscode 400: ``presqt-source-token`` missing in the request headers
+    :statuscode 400: Invalid format given.
+Must be json or zip.
     :statuscode 401: Header ``presqt-source-token`` does not match the ``presqt-source-token`` for this server process
     :statuscode 404: Invalid ``Ticket Number``
     :statuscode 500: ``Download`` failed on the server